camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 Sending telemetry data has been introduced in Camunda `7.14.0+` (and `7.13.7`, `7.12.12`, `7.11.19`)
  and removed in Camunda `7.22.0`.
 The public API is marked as deprecated and emptied out.
  The telemetry reporter and scheduled timer and all related process engine configuration properties are removed.
- The [diagnostic data][] is still being collected but not send by any mean.
+ The [diagnostic data][] is still being collected but not sent by any mean.
   You can decide to share it with Camunda if requested in tickets or use it for your diagnostic purposes.

 In previous Camunda versions - `7.21.0+`, `7.20.8+`, `7.19.15+`, reporting telemetry data is disabled by default.